JuliaLang/julia/doc/src/manual/style-guide.md

 ## Use naming conventions consistent with Julia's `base/`

-  * modules and type names use capitalization and camel case: `module SparseArrays`, `immutable UnitRange`.
+  * modules and type names use capitalization and camel case: `module SparseArrays`, `struct UnitRange`.
   * functions are lowercase ([`maximum()`](@ref), [`convert()`](@ref)) and, when readable, with multiple words squashed together ([`isequal()`](@ref), [`haskey()`](@ref)).
 When necessary, use underscores as word separators.
 Underscores are also used to indicate a combination of concepts ([`remotecall_fetch()`](@ref)